sushibot/Photography-Website/README.md

 3. Visualize an Audience Tracker Graph with Google Analytics
 4. Optimize website speeds for faster image loading
 5. Create a Parasoul viewer for the picture Gallery
+6. Use JotForms to create a contact page

 As of now, the website is live but I will be adding changes and updating features soon.
 Later on, I plan on revamping the entire website using either React or Angular as a case study.